dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/usage-stats.md

 dbt Core users can also use the DO_NOT_TRACK environment variable to enable or disable sending anonymous data.
 For more information, see [Environment variables](/docs/build/environment-variables).

 `DO_NOT_TRACK=1` is the same as `DBT_SEND_ANONYMOUS_USAGE_STATS=False`

+NOTE: This functionality is on by default in dbt Cloud and cannot be disabled.
+Collecting this data enables us to provide a better product experience, including improvements to the performance of dbt.